TUCTUC222/AI-Robotics-Group-12-Project/DOCUMENTATION.md

 The robot makes decisions 20 times per second (20Hz) based on this hierarchy:

 1.  **EMERGENCY STOP**: If *any* object is < 0.30m → STOP immediately (collision avoidance).
-2.  **EDGES CLIPPED**: If target edges are within 2px of frame border → BACK UP at -0.12 m/s.
+2.  **EDGES CLIPPED**: If target edges are within 2px of frame border → BACK UP at -0.20 m/s.
-3.  **TARGET TOO FAR**: If target fills < 20% of FOV → APPROACH FAST at 0.20 m/s.
+3.  **TARGET TOO FAR**: If target fills < 20% of FOV → APPROACH FAST at 0.30 m/s.
-4.  **TARGET SAFE & SMALL**: If edges safe (>15px from border) AND fills < 60% FOV → APPROACH SLOW at 0.08 m/s.
+4.  **TARGET SAFE & SMALL**: If edges safe (>15px from border) AND fills < 60% FOV → APPROACH MEDIUM at 0.15 m/s.
 5.  **TARGET SAFE & LARGE**: If edges safe AND fills ≥ 60% FOV → HOLD POSITION (stabilize).
 6.  **EDGES IN DANGER ZONE**: If edges between 2-15px from border → HOLD POSITION (prevent oscillation).
-7.  **TARGET OFF-CENTER**: If target not centered → TURN with proportional control + size-based damping.
+7.  **TARGET OFF-CENTER**: If target not centered → TURN + APPROACH MEDIUM at 0.15 m/s with proportional control + size-based damping.
 8.  **NO TARGET**: If nothing detected → SEARCH by rotating at 0.4 rad/s.

 **Turn Control:**